dotmpe/user-conf/doc/lib/class-uc.rst

 Abstract
 --------
 Class-like behaviour is simulated by generating routines that trigger lookups for method calls in per-type call handler routines.
-These routines have several variables made available including `$self` and `$super` to perform sub-calls, as well as special status codes that trigger different call handler lookup behavior.
+These routines have several variables made available including `$self` and `$super` to perform sub-calls, as well as special status codes for return to trigger different call handler lookup behavior.

 Definitions required for new types are one bases list and one call handler function.
 It is expected that there will be a great many different types, the